-Due Date should be calculated.
+Due Date.
 If nothing is entered, Manager will assign the issue date as the due date:

 Interval to control how often this recurring invoice will be created:

 Select whether the recurring invoice will be good Until further notice or until a Custom date.
 If Custom is selected, a calendar date picker will appear:

-Enter remaining information as if creating a regular sales invoice or purchase invoice and click Create.
-On the Recurring Sales Invoices or Recurring Purchase Invoices screen,
+Enter remaining information as if creating a regular sales invoice and click Create.
+On the Recurring Sales Invoices screen,

 Next issue date will be updated based on the selected

 Interval.
 Termination date (if set) will also be shown: